pschilly/dcs-server-bot-api/README.md

 ### Setup the API URL in your .env File

--   Use the command `php artisan dci-server-bot-api:install` and follow the prompts, or, `php artisan dci-server-bot-api:install http://localhost:9876` to skip the prompts.
+-   Use the command ``and follow the prompts, or,`php artisan dci-server-bot-api:install http://localhost:9876` to skip the prompts.

 ### Access the individual Rest API calls